2019 Western Athletic Conference men's soccer season: Background

 The 2018 season began in August 2018 and concluded in November 2018.
-Regular season champions, Air Force, enjoyed their best regular season ever, and their best NCAA Tournament berth since 1993.
+The regular season champions, Air Force, enjoyed their best regular season ever, and their best NCAA Tournament berth since 1993.
 Air Force finished the season ranked 12th in the nation, and achieved a 17–5–0 record.
 In the 2018 WAC Men's Soccer Tournament, Air Force were eliminated by eventual tournament champions, Grand Canyon.
 Both teams earned berths into the 2018 NCAA Division I Men's Soccer Tournament, being the two WAC representatives in the tournament.

 In the NCAA Tournament, Grand Canyon was eliminated on penalty kicks by UC Irvine in the first round.
 Air Force defeated Central Arkansas, 4–0 in the first round.
 In the second round, they played against in-state rivals, Denver, where they won 2–1.
 In the Sweet Sixteen, Air Force traveled out east to take on Indiana, where they lost 2–0.
 Indiana would end being the national runners-up.

-At the end of the season, Air Force's Tucker Bone was named an Consensus All-American by earned first-team All-American honors by College Soccer News, Top Drawer Soccer, Soccer America, and United Soccer Coaches.
-Bone was the highest drafted WAC player selected in the 2019 MLS SuperDraft, being drafted in the first round, twentieth overall by Seattle Sounders.
-Three other WAC players were drafted in the 2019 SuperDraft: Camden Riley (Sporting Kansas City), Nathan Aune (San Jose Earthquakes), and Mitch Osmond (Minnesota United).
+At the end of the season, Air Force's Tucker Bone was named a Consensus All-American by earned first-team All-American honors by College Soccer News, Top Drawer Soccer, Soccer America, and United Soccer Coaches.
+Bone was the highest drafted WAC player selected in the 2019 MLS SuperDraft, being drafted in the first round, twentieth overall by Seattle Sounders FC.
+Three other WAC players were drafted in the 2019 SuperDraft: Camden Riley (Sporting Kansas City), Nathan Aune (San Jose Earthquakes), and Mitch Osmond (Minnesota United FC).